Enable Maintenance Mode With .htaccess

 RewriteRule ^(.*)$ http://www.ivankristianto.com/maintenance.php [R=307,L] #path to maintenance page

-Code explanation: it will check the visitors ip, if it is match with the ip whitelist then do not redirect to maintenance page.
-If doesn’t match, it will check if it is request to maintenance page, if yes then do not redirect otherwise it will go to endless loop.
-If not redirect to maintenance page.
+Code explanation: It checks the visitor’s IP.
+If it matches the IP whitelist, do not redirect to the maintenance page.
+If it doesn’t match, it checks if the request is for the maintenance page — if yes, do not redirect (otherwise it would go into an endless loop).
+If not, redirect to the maintenance page.

 And in your maintenance.php you should add this code: